Rethinking Equity: The German Mindset Shift That's Overdue

 Further Reading

-- Your Money or Your Life by Vicki Robin, Reframes the debt/equity equation around life energy.
+- Your Money or Your Life by Vicki Robin, reframes the debt/equity equation around life energy.

-- The Wealth of Nations by Adam Smith, The original case for capital ownership as the engine of prosperity.
+- The Wealth of Nations by Adam Smith, the original case for capital ownership as the engine of prosperity.

 - The Magic of Compounding, equity only works if you give it time.
-Compound interest rewards patience.

 The French have profit-sharing.
 The Dutch have pension equity.
-The Americans have the cultural word.
+The Americans have the word.
 Germans need all three.

 Crepi il lupo! 🐺